bbc/storyplayer/README.md

 Licence
 =======

 StoryPlayer is available to everyone under the terms of the GNU General Public Licence v3.0.
-Take a look at the [licence file](LICENCE) and [COPYING](COPYING)in the repo for further details.
+Take a look at the [licence file](LICENCE) and [COPYING](COPYING) in the repo for further details.